IntroQG/gradertools/README.md

 After you have created that folder, go into it in terminal or command line and **initilize the nbgrader for the first time** by running [init_gradertools.py](init_gradertools.py) (you only need to do this once when using the environment for the very first time!):

+Navigate to folder C:\HY-DATA\...\Geo-Python\autograding-2019\gradertools that you just cloned:

  ```bash
  $ cd gradertools